Structured Logging

 FluentBit Example

 FluentBit is a lightweight, high-performance log forwarder.
-Configuration depends on your handler mode:
+Configuration depends on your handler type:

-When using handler.mode=file (default), FluentBit reads from the log file:
+When using a FILE handler, FluentBit reads from the configured log file:

 [INPUT]